jeffbski/bench-rest/README.md

  - `saveEtag` - afterHook which causes an etag to be saved into an object cache specific to this iteration.
 Stored by URI.
 If the etag was the result of a POST operation and a `Location` header was provided, then the URI at the `Location` will be used.
  - `ignoreStatus` - afterHookif an operation could possibly return an error code that you want to ignore and always continue anyway.
 Failing status codes are those that are greater than or equal to 400.
 Normal operation would be to terminate an iteration if there is a failure status code in any `before`, `beforeMain`, or `main` operation.
+ - `verify2XX` - afterHook which fails if an operation's status code was not in 200-299 range.
+If you don't want a redirect followed, be sure to add the request option `followRedirect: false`

 To create custom beforeHook or afterHook the synchronous function needs to accept an `all` object and return the same or possibly modified object.
 To exit the flow, an exception can be thrown which will be caught and emitted.